tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A server which receives an "early_data" extension can behave in one of two ways:

-- Ignore the extension and return no response.
+- Ignore the extension and return a regular 1-RTT response.
 This indicates that the server has ignored any early data and an ordinary 1-RTT handshake is required.

 - Return its own extension, indicating that it intends to